alperenYagci/mergeSpecs/command/research_codebase.md

 ## Steps to follow after receiving the research query:

 1. **Read any directly mentioned files first:**
-   - If the user mentions specific files (tickets, docs, JSON), read them FULLY first
+   - If the user mentions specific files (specs under `specs/**/spec.md`, docs, JSON), read them FULLY first
+   - If a spec path under `specs/**/spec.md` is provided, treat it as a primary source and read it completely
    - **IMPORTANT**: Use the Read tool WITHOUT limit/offset parameters to read entire files
    - **CRITICAL**: Read these files yourself in the main context before spawning any sub-tasks
    - This ensures you have full context before decomposing the research